-If you have ever lost or forgot your password to access the WordPress dashboard, it can be very frustrating.
-Luckily WordPress provides quite a few options to reset or change your WordPress password.
+If you have ever lost or forgotten your password to access the WordPress dashboard, it can be very frustrating.
+WordPress provides quite a few options to reset or change your WordPress password.

 If you’ve forgotten your WordPress admin password, you can reset it via email from the WordPress dashboard login page following these steps:

 - Go to your WordPress login page (example.com/wp-admin)

 - Click on Lost your password? at the bottom

 - Enter the Username or E-mail of your WordPress admin user, then click on Get New Password

 - You should get an email with the subject [WordPress Site] Password Reset.
 The body of this email will contain a link below the text To reset your password, visit the following address, go ahead and click on that link.

 - Type in your new password, confirm it, then click on Reset Password